Yukitoshi12345/Note-Taker/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-orange) ![Node.js](https://img.shields.io/badge/Node.js-blue) ![Express.js](https://img.shields.io/badge/Express.js-green)

 <h1 align = "center"> Note Taker </h1>

+Struggling to juggle multiple tasks and fleeting ideas?
+As a small business owner, organisation is key.
+This note-taking application is designed to be your digital haven, helping you capture important thoughts and manage your to-do list with ease.
+Dive into clear instructions and intuitive features, allowing you to effortlessly save and access your notes whenever inspiration strikes.
+Let's get you started on streamlining your workflow and keeping your business on track.

 ## User Story

 ```
 AS A small business owner
 I WANT to be able to write and save notes
-SO THAT I can organize my thoughts and keep track of tasks I need to complete
+SO THAT I can organise my thoughts and keep track of tasks I need to complete
 ```

 ## Acceptance Criteria